itsvictoroyedeji/shopify-sections/README.md

 ## Here's a quicker version to add all power-ups quickly...

-> Go back to the Shopify code editor tab (which should already be open), and under `snippets`, click `+ Add a new snippet`.
+1. Go back to the Shopify code editor tab (which should already be open), and under `snippets`, click `+ Add a new snippet`.
 Then add the next power-up you want, starting from the top of the list under our `sections` folder (`benefits-slider`).
 Type that in and click `Done`.

-> Then click `+ Add a new snippet` once again under the `snippets` folder, and add the next file under our `sections` folder (`flickity-ugc-slider`).
+2. Click `+ Add a new snippet` once again under the `snippets` folder, and add the next file under our `sections` folder (`flickity-ugc-slider`).
 Type that in and click "Done".
 Then click that file in our `sections` folder in our repository and copy it.

-> Go back to the Shopify code editor and paste the code under the right tab (in this case: under `snippet/flickity-ugc-slider.liquid`) and click "Save".
+3. Go back to the Shopify code editor and paste the code under the right tab (in this case: under `snippet/flickity-ugc-slider.liquid`) and click "Save".

-> Then click `+ Add a new snippet` once again under the `snippets` folder and repeat for the rest of the powerups in our `sections` folder in our repository.
+4. Click `+ Add a new snippet` once again under the `snippets` folder and repeat for the rest of the powerups in our `sections` folder in our repository.

 > And don't forget to look at the correct settings for each power-up in our `settings` folder.